 The school offers very attractive programs with academic, musical and sports focuses, in which the close cooperation with James Cook University (JCU) plays an important role.
-In the field of marine sciences, for example, there is the joint project “Classroom on the Great Barrier Reef”, a marine biology experience camp on Orpheus Island.
+In the field of marine sciences, for example, there is the joint project “Classroom on the Great Barrier Reef”, which includes a marine biology experience camp on beautiful Orpheus Island.
 There, students have the opportunity to research and learn on a spectacular tropical island with world-leading marine scientists (see video 2 below).

 Trinity Bay State High School also offers its international students a variety of vacation programs throughout the year, including the chance to take a scuba diving course and earn a PADI certification.